WANT TO TAKE ACTION?

 In addition, the U.S. Department of Housing and Urban Development's Office of Policy Development Research, my team at the Wisconsin HOPE Lab, and I have co-authored this guidebook to assist institutions of higher education as they consider, evaluate, implement, and scale up programs and policies to support students' learning, persistence, and completion.

-Lastly, my team at the Wisconsin HOPE Lab and I convened over 150 practitioners, policymakers, and researchers at Milwaukee Area Technical College for #RealCollege, a first-of-its-kind meeting to learn how to effectively address undergraduate food and housing insecurity and increase college completion for low-income students.
-This website describes the conversation and resulting resources.
+Lastly, my team at the Wisconsin HOPE Lab and I convene #RealCollege, the only national meeting to learn how to effectively address undergraduate food and housing insecurity and increase college completion for low-income students.
+This website describes the conversation and resulting resources from both year 1 in Milwaukee and year 2 in Philadelphia.

 Educate.
 Too many people are in the dark, paying the price of college, but struggling quietly.
 Talk to your neighbors, family, and friends about the issues in this book, and share with them stories of real students facing real troubles.
 Use social media to reach even more people.
 Follow my public Facebook page and Twitter feed for daily updates.